Zyhco/KeyArray/README.md

 ## 🧩 When to Use

 Use `KeyArray` when:
-- You want **fast and predictable** time for key operations.
+- You want **fast, predictable, and guaranteed O(1)** time for key-based operations.
 - You’re mapping external numeric IDs (like handles, sockets, or user indices).
-- You want an **alternative to hash maps** without worrying about collisions.
+- You want an **alternative to hash maps** without worrying about collisions or hash function overhead.
-- You’re managing fixed-capacity pools (e.g., connection pools, game entities).
+- You’re managing **fixed-capacity or dynamically resizable pools** (e.g., connection pools, game entities).

 ---